6 Shillinglee Waterlooville Hampshire PO7 5RW

 Party Wall Surveyor

-As chartered building engineers we are construction professionals and have been trained by the Faculty of Party Wall Surveyors to provide party wall surveyor services.
+Registered with the Royal Institution of Chartered Surveyors and trained by the Faculty of Party Wall Surveyors, we are construction professionals able to provide party wall surveyor services.
 As such, we are qualified to act impartially as the party wall surveyor for the Building Owner (the person/s wishing to carry out the works), the Adjoining Owner/s (owners of the neighbouring properties), and as the Agreed Surveyor (who acts for two or more parties).
 The Party Wall Act is about fairness; it exists to safeguard all parties and party wall surveyors act impartially to provide that safeguard to all parties.

 Overview of The Act